 When watering more established plants, wait until the soil is dry at a depth of 2 inches (5 centimeters).
 You can use your finger to check the soil moisture.
 When the soil is dry at this depth, use the plant mister to moisten the soil while avoiding over watering.

 When cleaning the leaves on your indoor plants, you can mist them once every 2 to 4 weeks.
-It is unnecessary to clean the leaves more often than that, since a small amount of dust will not interfere too much with light absorption.
+It is unnecessary to clean the leaves more often than that, since a small amount of dust will not interfere much with light absorption.

 Finally, remember that some plants may not need to be misted at all.
+Cacti and succulents can survive for much longer without water than other plants.

-Where to Buy a Plant Mister
+Where To Buy A Plant Mister

 You can find plant misters made of several different materials, including: